Automotive Electrics, Bachelor's Degree

 Your studies include natural sciences, automotive engineering, electrics and electronics, and machine technology.
 Please familiarise yourself with the curriculum before your studies begin.
 Your study group code is TXT26S1.

-Your studies begin with orientation in August at Metropolia’s Myyrmäki campus (Leiritie 1, Vantaa).
-The exact dates and schedule will be published later.
+Your studies begin with orientation days in August at Metropolia’s Myyrmäki campus (Leiritie 1, Vantaa).
+The exact schedule will be published later.

 All new students are expected to participate in the orientation days.
 During this time, you will receive essential information about your studies, enrol in autumn courses, and receive your study schedules.
 Orientation is also a good opportunity to meet fellow students, student tutors, and staff members.